 Here’s everything you should avoid when cleaning your phone speaker

-- Liquids: Introducing liquids into a phone is not a good idea.
-You could short-circuit or corrode components.
-Plus, this may void your phone’s warranty.
+- Liquids: Introducing liquids into a phone is never a good idea.
+You can short-circuit or corrode components, not to mention void your phone’s warranty.

-- Sharp objects: Don’t use a bent paperclip, sewing needle, pins, or other sharp objects to clean speaker grilles.
-If you do this, you can damage your phone’s surface or delicate interior components.
+- Sharp objects: Don’t use a bent paperclip, sewing needle, pins, or other any sharp object.
+If you do this, you might damage your phone’s surface or delicate interior components.

 - Scouring powders or harsh cleansers: Using harsh chemicals or abrasives can damage your phone permanently.

 - Cotton swabs: There are worse ideas, but you risk getting lint from the swab stuck in the grille.

 Can you use rubbing alcohol to clean phone speakers?

 While you can use alcohol-based wipes to wipe down the outside of your phone, it’s best to avoid using alcohol anywhere near interior components.
 Not only is it a liquid, but highly concentrated rubbing alcohol solutions can also degrade your phone’s water resistance rating.